 6. Handling the ex-spouse

-On the other hand, you could be feeling that she’s there a little too much and treading on your toes.
+As a result, you could be left feeling that she’s there a little too much and stepping on your toes.
 It’s easy for resentment to build up here and the first wife vs second wife battles to flare up.
 In an ideal situation, you could co-exist, acknowledging that you each have a unique space in the family.
 Unfortunately, we’re human and insecurity is bound to creep in at some point.
 The first wife could also feel that you’re replacing her completely and start jealously guarding her space.

-“Comparison with the ex is toxic all round,” Kranti says.
-“Even if the comparison tips the scales in your favor, it comes from a place of lack, it is stemming from your own sense of unease and insecurity.
+“Comparison with the ex is toxic all around,” Kranti says, “Even if the comparison tips the scales in your favor, it comes from a place of unease and insecurity.
 Comparison only feeds these feelings, and there’s absolutely no upside to holding yourself up against your spouse’s ex.”

 It benefits being the second wife who is mature and secure in her marriage to be able to deal with such an equation.
 There’s no easy way to handle the twisted past of a man tired of two marriages, except to give it time and patience.
 Don’t let your second-wife syndrome overwhelm everything else.

 7. Being the bigger person

 There’s no patron saint for second wives, and you needn’t start pitching for the role.
-But, there will be a lot of times where you’ll need to give in with grace for the sake of everyone’s peace of mind, including your own.
+But, there will be a lot of times when you’ll need to give in with grace for the sake of everyone’s peace of mind, including your own.
 Accept being a second wife and find a way to be comfortable in your role without begrudging your spouse’s ex for getting there first.
 It will help everyone involved in the equation.

 Related Reading: 7 Strategies To Stop Fighting In A Relationship